Kyxey/steganography/README.md

 The following features are to be implemented soon:

-- Support more image types such as `GIF`.
+- Support more image types such as `GIF` and `WebP`.
 - Increase the message size without causing memory leaks and unpredicted behavior.
 - Separate the code across multiple files and maintain a good folder structure for better readability and maintainability.
+- Add a GUI.
+- Add a CLI help screen.
+- Make the encryption more secure.
+- Write unit tests.
+- Write integration tests.
+- Add proper comments to the code.

 ## Contributions